-The forces of law and order must be reminded of life and its sanctity.
+"The forces of law and order must be reminded of life and its sanctity.
 Do not forgive the scoundrels.
 They try to behave like us, like real people.
 They are trained to know us humans from head to toe.
-I'm talking about those idiot security guards emotion, such as attitude, happiness or pride, and its provocative conditions.
+I'm talking about those idiot security guards"-James Kelman

+As human beings, we need a sense of trust in order to sustain our social life.
+Because we expect other people to fulfil some of the functions that we cannot fulfil individually.
+According to Lazarus, trust is "a vague category of positive emotion.
+It is not an emotion in itself, but a response to an emotion, such as attitude, happiness or pride, and its provocative conditions.
 Trust is also a positive attitudinal state, linked to several positive emotions whose content is uncertain" (1991, p.
 82).
-Indeed, it is widely recognized that the cognitive dimension is much higher than the emotional dimension.
+Indeed, it is widely recognised that the cognitive dimension is much higher than the emotional dimension.
 The cognitive dimension of trust is therefore understood in terms of the actor's "self-knowledge" rather than in terms of what the actor is best orientated towards.
 However, as William James reminds us, people know themselves through the feelings that self-examination or self-awareness evokes or provokes ([1890a] 1931: 305; cited in Barbalet 2004, p.
 82).